King Meets Canada PM, Stresses Need To Work Towards Gaza Ceasefire

-Ottawa, Feb.
-14 (Petra) His Majesty King Abdullah II on Wednesday evening held talks with Canada Prime Minister Justin Trudeau on the dangerous developments in Gaza.
+His Majesty King Abdullah on Wednesday evening held talks with Canada Prime Minister Justin Trudeau on the dangerous developments in Gaza.

-At bilateral talks followed by expanded ones in Ottawa, His Majesty stressed the importance of reaching a ceasefire as soon as possible.
+At bilateral talks followed by expanded ones in Ottawa, His Majesty stressed the importance of reaching a ceasefire as soon as possible, according to a Royal Court statement.

 The King said many in the region and around the world are working towards a ceasefire, commending Canada's efforts.